JuanCely999/JuanCely999/README.md

 ### Hi.
 I am Juan Pablo Cely 👋

-Economist  with experience in data analysis and reporting.
-Proficient in Python, SQL, and NoSQL for creating ETL processes and handling big data.
-Skilled in database management, financial indicators, logistics, and reporting.
-Experienced in working with cloud platforms such as Microsoft Azure, Databricks, and AWS.

-I have a proven ability to work effectively in teams, deliver under pressure, and achieve established objectives.
-In my previous roles at BEMORE, Nueva Licorera de Boyacá, and OPREC, I conducted research, performed data analysis, and prepared economic and financial reports.

-I am now seeking opportunities in research, data analysis, and economic and financial reporting, both in academic institutions and companies, where I can leverage my skills and experience.
-I am dedicated to delivering high-quality insights and actionable recommendations based on thorough data analysis.
+Economist passionate about data engineering, data analysis and business intelligent analyst dedicated to transforming data into actionable insights.
+With a background in data analysis, project management, and database administration, I have successfully led projects at organizations including CREPIB, UPTC, OPREC, Bemore SAS in Colombia and DRK-Kreisverband Kassel-Wolfhagen in Germany.
+My skills encompass Python, SQL, big data tools, and cloud platforms like Microsoft Azure and AWS.
+I excel in translating complex analyses into clear and effective solutions.
+I am always eager to take on new challenges in the realm of data and data-driven decision-making.

+Let's connect and explore how I can contribute to your data initiatives.

 - [My page.](https://juancely999.github.io/web/)